Cash Statement Proofs (DEBK Invariants)

 Interpretation

-Corporation tax treatment: expense vs carry (loss regimes)
+Business tax treatment: expense vs carry (loss regimes)

 Issue addressed

-In loss scenarios, corporation tax computations at the statement level may produce negative “tax due” and negative running balances.
+In loss scenarios, tax computations at the statement level may produce negative “tax due” and negative running balances.
 Interpreting negative values as a current-year tax expense would incorrectly increase equity and break the bridge.

 System rule